 To create an effective employer brand, you’ll need an effective employer value proposition.
 An EVP is the offering to current employees and potential job seekers that makes you a desirable employer.

-- People: How good the leaders, managers, and co-workers are, and the general working atmosphere: the level of trust and collaboration; how well teams support and communicate with each other; positive relationships across hierarchies, and thriving workplace culture.
+How good the leaders, managers, and co-workers are, and the general working atmosphere: the level of trust and collaboration; how well teams support and communicate with each other; positive relationships across hierarchies, and strong company culture.

 It also needs to look at diversity and inclusion, employee empowerment, ethics, environmental and social responsibility, formality (or informality) of the workplace, and investment in technology and systems.

-- Work: How meaningful, challenging, and fulfilling the job is: its impact on the bigger picture; alignment of the job spec with business requirements; work-life balance with flexible working or telecommuting; recognition for effort and achievement.
+How meaningful, challenging, and fulfilling the job is: its impact on the bigger picture; alignment of the job spec with business requirements; work-life balance with flexible working or hybrid; recognition for effort and achievement.

 What’s the link between employer branding and the employer value proposition?

+Employer branding is external – and unwritten.
 Every company has an employer brand by default, good or bad: it’s how current employees, leavers, retirees, and potential recruits regard it and talk about it based on their experience of actually working there or having dealings with it.
-EVP is internal, asking ‘what can we offer you as an employee?’

-Employer brand is external – the face your company presents to the world.
-When a company can align the internal and external with great employer branding and an enviable EVP, it’s a recipe for attracting and retaining top talent.
+When an organization can align the external with the internal, i.e., great employer branding and an enviable EVP, it’s a recipe for attracting and retaining top talent.

 - Company vision